 If change is so crucial, why do people resist it?
 Vast portions of the current business research literature are devoted to determining how firms mitigate risk and why these techniques work.
 The same is true for individuals; they resist change because it represents risk and uncertainty.
 At a 2011 paper, Myungweon Choi found that readiness for change, commitment to change, openness to change, and cynicism of change are all factors that affect an individual’s ability to handle change.

 How do we identify if individuals in an organization are prone to resist change?
-Leaders can survey their employees, many inventories exist to give organizations an idea of whether a person is prone to withstand change, including a tool made by Shaul Oreg in 2003 as well as validated instruments built for the Technology Adoption Model (TAM), and the Unified Theory of Acceptance and Use of Technology (UTAUT).
+Leaders can survey their employees, many inventories exist to give organizations an idea of whether a person is prone to withstand change, including a tool made by Shaul Oreg in 2003 as well as validated instruments built for the Technology Adoption Model (New Smyrna Beach Wildlife Removal), and the Unified Theory of Acceptance and Use of Technology (UTAUT).
 Leaders should also be able to identify people that may resist change from personal knowledge about the employees they work with.
 Leaders should also keep in mind that the concept of resistance on its own should not be construed as a marker against a person, after all it’s a perfectly natural response.
 What leaders do need to be cautious of, however, is letting that immunity take hold among a team.

 The Importance of Followers